NCH-Motion-Laboratory/gaitutils/README.rst

 'gait cycle'.
 Data can be read from Vicon Nexus or directly from c3d files.

+gaitutils is primarily developed for Windows, but there is also some support for Linux.

 Example: to read the current trial from Vicon Nexus and plot the Plug-in Gait lower body kinematics: